 Total Duration: One month, approximately 35 hours learning time

-The deadline for application is 26th May 2018.
-While full tuition payment is due on 29thMay 2018.
+The deadline for application is 26th November 2018.
+While full tuition payment is due on 27th November 2018.
 However, applications will be accepted on a first-come-first-serve basis.
 Applications received after this deadline will not be considered.
 You can complete and submit application online at https://justicegroup.org/submit-your-application-form/

 Introduction to Project Development and Management